Tax Guide for Brewers and Distributors

 - The beverages are shipped to a point in a foreign country, and the federal tax on alcoholic beverages is not imposed or is refunded.

-- The beverages are shipped to a point outside this state by a carrier who is independent of the buyer and the seller, and the claim for tax exemption is supported by a copy of the shipping documents receipted by the carrier.
+- The beverages are shipped to a point outside California by a carrier who is independent of the buyer and the seller, and the claim for tax exemption is supported by a copy of the shipping documents receipted by the carrier.
 "Carrier" means a person or firm regularly engaged in the business of transporting for compensation property owned by other persons.

 Sales Which Are Not Exports

 Alcoholic beverages on which federal excise taxes have been paid, and which are sold to persons operating commercial fishing boats or private carrier freight vessels, for use as ships' stores outside California, upon the high seas, are not exports and are subject to the alcoholic beverage tax.

 Beer Transactions Exempt from the Alcoholic Beverage Tax